Shadowsocks-NET/outline-ss-server/README.md

 # Outline ss-server

 This repository has the Shadowsocks service soon to be used by Outline servers.
-It's based on a [modified version](https://github.com/shadowsocks/go-shadowsocks2/pull/100) of [go-shadowsocks2](https://github.com/shadowsocks/go-shadowsocks2), with a number of improvements to meet the needs of the Outline users.
+It uses components from [go-shadowsocks2](https://github.com/shadowsocks/go-shadowsocks2), and adds a number of improvements to meet the needs of the Outline users.

-The Outline version of the go-shaowsocks2 service allows for:
+The Outline Shadowsocks service allows for:
 - Multiple users on a single port.
   - Does so by trying all the different credentials until one succeeds.
 - Multiple ports